Yuanming-Song/gmx2charmm/README.md

 # GROMACS to CHARMM Force Field Converter

 This repository contains scripts for converting GROMACS force field parameters to CHARMM format.
-The tools are particularly useful for handling dye molecules and their force field parameters.

 ## Citation